Submit Jobs

 In the following example, the --time option is passed to sbatch command when submitting the job.
 This will set the limit on the total run time of the job allocation to 4 hours.

-[testuser@frontend ~]$ sbatch --time 4:00:00 jobscript.sh
+[user@frontend ~]$ sbatch --time 4:00:00 jobscript.sh

 For more information about sbatch and to see a full list of the available options, consult the manual.

-[testuser@frontend ~]$ man sbatch
+[user@frontend ~]$ man sbatch